Can dogs eat eggs? Find out in our guide to dogs and eggs! Can you feed them cooked or raw? How to safely share eggs with your family dog.

 Can dogs have eggs – a summary

 In short, dogs can eat eggs, be they raw or cooked, with or without the shell.
-Eggs can provide dogs with protein and several necessary vitamins and minerals.
+Eggs provide dogs with protein, fats for energy, and several necessary vitamins and minerals.
 They can be an ideal boost for ill or recovering dogs.

-However, it is advised that you wash shell-on eggs before feeding them; Take care with your hygienic handling practices if feeding raw eggs.
-Boiling them will help to decrease your dog’s chances of contracting and shedding the Salmonella organism.
+Wash shell-on eggs before feeding them.
+Take care with your hygienic handling practices when feeding any raw foods.
+Boiling eggs will help reduce your dog’s chances of contracting and shedding the Salmonella germ.

 Want to find out more about the best way to feed and care for your Labrador?